-(a) The wastewater discharges of Food Service Establishments are subject to inspection and sampling in accordance with the requirements of Section 7.4.14 to ascertain whether the intent of this Section 7.11 is being met and the Permittee is complying with all requirements.
+(a) The wastewater discharges of Food Service Establishments are subject to inspection and sampling in accordance with the requirements of Section 7.13.7 to ascertain whether the intent of this Section 7.13 is being met and the Permittee is complying with all requirements.
 District access to the Food Service Establishment premises and records for such purposes shall include grease control devices or interceptor, and manifests, receipts and invoices relating to the cleaning, maintenance and inspection of the grease control devices or interceptor.

-(b) In order for the FOG Control Program Manager to determine the wastewater characteristics of the discharger for purposes of determining the annual use charge and for compliance with permit requirements, the Permittee shall make available for inspection and copying by the District all notices, monitoring reports, waste manifests, and records including, but not limited to, those related to wastewater generation and wastewater disposal, without restriction but subject to the confidentiality provision set forth in this Section 7.11.
-All such records shall be subject to inspection and shall be kept by the Permittee in accordance with Section 7.4.15.
+(b) In order for the District to determine the wastewater characteristics of the discharger for purposes of determining compliance with permit requirements, the Permittee shall make available for inspection and copying by the District all notices, monitoring reports, waste manifests, and records including, but not limited to, those related to wastewater generation and wastewater disposal, without restriction but subject to the confidentiality provision set forth in this Section 7.13.
+All such records shall be subject to inspection and shall be kept by the Permittee in accordance with Section 7.13.7(2).